 Secretary Michael Sibley works as a store manager at PRIDE Industries in Sacramento, California.
 He was selected to the board to provide insight as a person with a disability who works in a store setting.
 In his free time, Michael travels the world as a competitive and exhibition ballroom dancer.

-Director Gloria Partida is the mother of a son with cerebral palsy.
+Treasurer Gloria Partida is the mother of a son with cerebral palsy.
 She has been active in disability advocacy since he was very young.
 Along with other parents in Davis, Gloria championed the establishment of full inclusion in the schools as well as the installment of a day program to provide people with disabilities full immersion in their community.
 The promotion of opportunities for people with disabilities as well as the building of inclusive communities is very important to Gloria.
 She is the co-founder of The Davis Phoenix Coalition, a non-profit dedicated to inclusion in all areas for the prevention of hate incidents.
 She has experience serving on the board of Summer House as well as volunteering with many other volunteer organizations in Davis.
 Gloria is a full-time researcher at the University of California, Davis.